-Form the venison into burgers by dividing it into tennis ball-size portions and flattening it into a patty with your hands.
+- Form the venison into burgers by dividing it into tennis ball-size portions and flattening it into a patty with your hands.

 - The low fat content in ground venison makes the patties fall apart easily.
 Freezing them before cooking helps keep them from falling apart on the grill or in the frying pan.

 - Avoid placing the burgers directly over the flame if using a charcoal grill.
 This will char the burgers and cause the outside to cook too quickly.

-Remove the burgers from the pan and serve on toasted buns with toppings and condiments of your choice.
+- Remove the burgers from the pan and serve on toasted buns with toppings and condiments of your choice.